Aidas Reklys

-Aidas Reklys (born 22 April 1982) in Kaunas is a Lithuanian figure skater who competes in both singles figure skating and ice dancing.
+Aidas Reklys (born 22 April 1982 in Kaunas) is a Lithuanian figure skater who competes in both singles figure skating and ice dancing.

 Career

 Early in his career, he was the 1999-2006 Lithuanian national champion for singles figure skating.
+He’s the first skater in Lithuanian history who did the most dangerous element on ice - BACKFLIP.
+He’s founder and inventor training tool Power twist 2008.

 He switched to ice dance after the 2006 season.
 Aidas Reklys was awarded the Fair Play Award at the Universiade Winter Olympic Games in 1999.
 He competed in 7 World and 8 European championships.
 He is a certified USA National and International level Coach.